1587/speaking-exam/00-part3.md

 Usually, I choose music from internet. like youtube  /ˈjuːtuːb/ , apple music. i can see other people' comments about the music.

 I like to listen to music by my iphone when i am free.

+Because It is very convenient by iphone,
-Because I am very busy with work and I don't have much time to go to the music center.
+I am very busy with work and I don't have much time to go to the music center.
-It is very convenient by iphone, I can listen to music anywhere. on the bus, on the subway. and Watch music performance on the website is cheaper than the music center, I only need to pay litte money for it.
+I can listen to music anywhere by phone.

+and Watch music performance on the website is cheaper than the music center, I only need to pay litte money for it.
 ```